 This suggests that market participants think Qudian will underperform other companies in its industry.
 Since the market seems unimpressed with Qudian, it's quite possible it could surprise on the upside.
 If you consider the stock interesting, further research is recommended.
 For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

 Qudian's 86% EPS improvement over the last year was like bamboo growth after rain; rapid and impressive.
-And earnings per share have improved by 83% annually, over the last three years.
-So we'd absolutely expect it to have a relatively high P/E ratio.
+Even better, EPS is up 83% per year over three years.
+So you might say it really deserves to have an above-average P/E ratio.

 The Verdict On Qudian's P/E Ratio

-Qudian trades on a P/E ratio of 2.1, which is below the US market average of 18.0.
+Qudian's P/E is 2.5 which is below average (18.3) in the US market.
 The company hasn't stretched its balance sheet, and earnings growth was good last year.
-The low P/E ratio suggests current market expectations are muted, implying these levels of growth will not continue.
-Given analysts are expecting further growth, one might have expected a higher P/E ratio.
-That may be worth further research.
-Given Qudian's P/E ratio has declined from 3.4 to 2.1 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
+If the company can continue to grow earnings, then the current P/E may be unjustifiably low.
+Because analysts are predicting more growth in the future, one might have expected to see a higher P/E ratio.
+You can take a closer look at the fundamentals, here.
+What can be absolutely certain is that the market has become more pessimistic about Qudian over the last month, with the P/E ratio falling from 3.6 back then to 2.5 today.
 For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.